 What is the expected time for an insert-operation?

 We first analyze the probability that we end-up in an infinite loop (that is then terminated after maxsteps steps).

-Formally what is the probability to enter an infinite loop that touches $\ell$ different keys (apart from x)?
+Formally what is the probability to enter an infinite loop that touches s different keys?